decatur/formchen/README.md

 Please see the source code of the demos or [form-chen TypeScript Definitions](formchen/formchen.d.ts) for the public JavaScript Api.

-# Development
+# Contribute

 Form-Chen is written in plain EcmaScript 2017 modules with JSDocs type hinting.
 There is no overhead related to transpiling or packing.
-As tool I recommend either vscode or one of the JetBrains IDEs (WebStorm, PyCharm).
+As tool I recommend either vscode or one of JetBrains IDEs (WebStorm, PyCharm).

 ## Dev Server